SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/delete-user.md

 4. Click the **Delete** button.
 You cannot delete users who are logged on.

 5. Check the required option in the **Remove User** dialog.
-Click an option to display a description of what will happen upon deletion.
+Click an option to display a description of what will happen on deletion.

     * Remove user licenses
     * Mark associate as former employee